GNUnet 0.20.0

 static unsigned int connection_count

-Number of friends that we are currently connected to.
+Number of peers that we are currently connected to.

-struct GNUNET_ATS_ConnectivitySuggestHandle * GNUNET_ATS_connectivity_suggest(struct GNUNET_ATS_ConnectivityHandle *ch, const struct GNUNET_PeerIdentity *peer, uint32_t strength)
+struct GNUNET_TRANSPORT_ApplicationSuggestHandle * GNUNET_TRANSPORT_application_suggest(struct GNUNET_TRANSPORT_ApplicationHandle *ch, const struct GNUNET_PeerIdentity *peer, enum GNUNET_MQ_PriorityPreferences pk, struct GNUNET_BANDWIDTH_Value32NBO bw)

-We would like to receive address suggestions for a peer.
+An application would like TRANSPORT to connect to a peer.

 #define GNUNET_log(kind,...)